The Ultimate Guide to Mount Voras

-Mount Voras – Kajmakčalan is an international high mountain pass at an elevation of 2.524m (8,281ft) above the sea level, located on the border between Greece and the Republic of Macedonia.
-It's one of the highest mountain roads of the country.
+Mount Voras-Kajmakčalan is an international high mountain pass at an elevation of 2.524m (8,281ft) above the sea level, located on the border of Greece and the Republic of North Macedonia.
+It's one of the highest roads of the country.

-The road to the summit is gravel.
-Do not travel this pass in severe weather conditions.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
-At the summit there are 2 small churches.
+The road to the summit is totally unpaved.
+4x4 vehicle with high clearance required.
+At the summit are 2 small churches.
 On the Macedonian side one for the Serbian soldiers who died in September 1916, in the Battle of Kajmakčalan between Serbian and Bulgarian troops and in the Greek side is named Profitis Ilias.

 Pic: Zoran Ristic